This sweet and sour cocktail packs quite the pineapple punch.

 “…Compounded of the shavings of cherub’s wings, the glory of a tropical dawn, the red clouds of sunset and the fragments of lost epics by dead masters.”

-Rudyard Kipling wrote those words in his 1899 work “From Sea to Sea”.
+Rudyard Kipling wrote those words in his 1899 work From Sea to Sea.
 What or who was he speaking about?
 What was this glowing and flowery passage an endorsement of?
-Not a place, and neither a person.
-He spoke of a drink, a cocktail called the Pisco Punch.
+Not a place, nor a person.
+He spoke of a drink, a cocktail called Button Punch, these days more commonly known as Pisco Punch.

 From 1853 to 1919, the Bank Exchange & Billiard Saloon served the people of San Francisco all manner of libations and liquors.
 Among them was a spirit called pisco, a brandy-like alcohol hailing from Peru.
 The last owner of the saloon, a man named Duncan Nicol, created a popular cocktail using this particular giggle juice and named it the Pisco Punch.
-Combined with lime juice, sugar, gum arabic (a thickening agent) and water, this sweet and sour cocktail helped add to the popularity of the Bank Exchange.
+Combined with lime juice, sugar, gum arabic (a thickening agent), and water, this sweet and sour cocktail helped add to the popularity of the Bank Exchange.
 Writers such as Mark Twain sang the beverage’s praises, raising its status as a trendy drink even more.

-What’s fascinating to me is the recipe we’re making today, and other variations of it, are all sort of based on conjecture and lucky guesses.
+What’s fascinating to me is that the recipe we’re making today, and other variations of it, are all sort of based on conjecture and lucky guesses.
 Legend has it that the recipe for the Pisco Punch was handed down from owner to owner and inherited by Nicol.
 And that exact recipe, whether his own or bequeathed, was a closely guarded secret.
 In 1919, the saloon closed its doors forever due to Prohibition, and when Nicol died in 1926, the Punch’s recipe went to the grave with him.
 While the drink survives to this day, the exact way it was made during those golden years in San Francisco is forever lost to history.

-What is Pisco?
+What is pisco?

-What is the best Pisco to use in a Pisco Punch?
+What is the best pisco to use in a Pisco Punch?

 Ingredients